 - Too much work cleaning off the bug guts.

 Quite honestly, the pros outnumber the cons.
-And, while cleaning off bug guts can be a pain, being able to rider longer without getting beat up by the constant wind is a huge plus for getting a windshield installed on your motorcycle.
+And, while cleaning off bug guts can be a pain, being able to ride longer without getting beat up by the constant wind is a huge plus for getting a windshield installed on your motorcycle.
 Ultimately it’s about increasing comfort while riding.